harieamjari/dats/README.md

 If dats was executed without arguments, the default is stdin.

 Once executed, dats's output is a wav file playing the text sheet.
 For the moment, the default soundfont is a sine wave.
-Bear with me.
+Beer with me.